 Located on Újezd street at the foot of Petřín Hill, one can find a monument by sculptor Olbram Zoubek.
 Most tourists that walk past this simply end up taking candid pictures of various poses next to the men…completely unaware of the deep meaning of the monument.
-Unveiled in 2002, this monument is in fact a Memorial to the Victims of Communism.
+Unveiled in 2002, this monument is, in fact, a Memorial to the Victims of Communism.
 It shows seven bronze figures descending a flight of stairs.
 The statues appear more “decayed” the further away they are from you – losing limbs and their bodies breaking open.
-It symbolises how political prisoners were affected by Communism.
+It symbolizes how political prisoners were affected by Communism.
 There is also a bronze strip that runs along the center of the memorial, showing estimated numbers of those impacted by communism:

 170,938 forced into exile

 “The memorial to the victims of communism is dedicated to all victims not only those who were jailed or executed but also those whose lives were ruined by totalitarian despotism”.